Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Conclusions

 \section{Conclusions}

-In this Article, we investigate the topology of the triplon bands found in spin--1/2 quantum paramagnet on bilayer kagome lattice.
+In this Article, we investigate some of the novel features which arise in the topology of the triplon bands found in spin--1/2 quantum paramagnet on bilayer kagome lattice.
 We go beyond the XXZ model extended with the DM interactions, the archetypal analogue of the electronic tight-binding hopping Hamiltonian with spin-orbit coupling.
 Deriving the most general form of the Hamiltonian allowed by the symmetry of the lattice [Section~\ref{sec:symm_Hamilton}] we explore the ramifications of each symmetry-allowed terms.
 Reducing the Hamiltonian to a model for triplon excitations of the quantum paramagnet [Section~\ref{sec:modelHamiltonian}], we characterize these bands for models of increasing complexity, by lowering the symmetries.

 The simplest case is when the Hamiltonian is the pure SU(2) symmetric Heisenberg model, discussed in Sec.~\ref{sec:spin.conserving.limit}.
 In this case, the band structure is trivial, with 3-fold degenerate bands, exhibiting a quadratic band touching at the $\Gamma$ point and linear band touchings at the $K$ and $K'$ points in the Brillouin zone.